MarcoGriep88/RsyncBackupMonitoring/README.md

 * Script now reports each file the monitoring server that has been in backup
 * Changed Routing in VueJS Application to vue-router
 * Created an Component in VueJS Application to display each backuped filed
+* Created an Rebuild Shellscript for the App-Dashboard